akshatarrao/CSI5112-Project/privacy_report.md

 # Introduction

 At the day May 25th, 2018, [General Data Protection Regulation(GDPR)](https://gdpr-info.eu/) became applicable.
 This European regulation restricted how a business can collect and use user data.
-Since the CSI5112-Project(the project) is designed to be used by public, it is important that the project respect the regulation, so it can be used in European markets.
-As of today, the project does not follow the industry best practices in order to protect user's privacy due to the scope and timeline limitation of the project.
+Since the CSI5112-Project(the project) is designed to be used by the public, it is important that the project respect the regulation, so it can be used in European markets.
+As of today, the project does not follow the industry best practices in order to protect users' privacy due to the scope and timeline limitation of the project.
 This document is created to discuss future possible design iterations to address this issue.

 # Current Status

-Currently, there are a few privacy related requirements in the project:
+Currently, there are a few privacy-related requirements in the project:
 * The buyer shall view their own order history
 * The merchant shall view all buyers' order history